 When someone comes into the Emergency Care Center, they’ll first meet with the team of doctors and nurses.
 If the physician suspects there’s a mental health component to their case, they’ll bring in the behavioral health professional.

-If the customer requires outpatient care, they’ll be connected to a provider who has been credentialed within their extensive network, helping customers see a mental health provider within two days of their discharge from the ECC.
+If the patient requires outpatient care, they’ll be connected to a provider who has been credentialed within their extensive network, helping patients see a mental health provider within two days of their discharge from the ECC.

-The team also follows up with the customer after their appointment to ensure they attend their appointment and provide a caring contact, a level of service that Wrightson says is an important factor in the customers’ recovery.
-The addition of 24/7 care has not only resulted in earlier treatment for customers, but also a reduction in wait times in the Emergency Care Center and fewer unnecessary admissions.
+The team also follows up with the patient after their appointment to ensure they attend their appointment and provide a caring contact, a level of service that Wrightson says is an important factor in the patients’ recovery.
+The addition of 24/7 care has not only resulted in earlier treatment for patients, but also a reduction in wait times in the Emergency Care Center and fewer unnecessary admissions.

 “I’ve been in this field for 18 years and in that time, I’ve seen a phenomenal number of instances when individuals were unable to connect with care, needlessly admitted, discharged without support or sent outside the community for appointments,” says Wrightson.

-“We provide wraparound care, looking at the whole customer and getting them connected with services for whatever their need is.”
-Wrightson says over the years she’s also seen a change in how people are asking for mental health services, and that hospitals and care systems are recognizing the impact of behavioral health and looking for the best ways to treat their customers and families.
+“We provide wraparound care, looking at the whole patient and getting them connected with services for whatever their need is.”
+Wrightson says over the years she’s also seen a change in how people are asking for mental health services, and that hospitals and care systems are recognizing the impact of behavioral health and looking for the best ways to treat their patients and families.

 “We can provide a safe place and help stabilize things for mental health conditions of all types,” says Miller.
 “If someone ever feels unsafe, wants to hurt themselves or is questioning at all what they should do, they shouldn’t wait.
 They can come here for help.”